timoxa0/Guide-Linux-Nabu/guide/English/install-en.md

 fastboot boot <linux-boot.img>
 ```
 > Replace <linux-boot.img> with path to kernel image
+> Do dot disconnect tablet from pc until it boots to initial setup

 #### Complete initial setup and reboot the tablet into bootloader